 6. Professionalism

-Every organisation should work professionally and thoughtfully.
+Every organization should work professionally and thoughtfully.
 Fundraisers should strive for high professional standards, continually improving their skills and knowledge in ethical fundraising practices.

 How Do You Write An Ethical Fundraising Policy